-On October 24, 2023, Texas sued the Biden Administration to stop Custom and Border Protection agents from cutting concertina wire (aka “razor wire”) that the State has been installing as a border barrier.
+On October 24, 2023, Texas sued the Biden Administration to stop Customs and Border Protection agents from cutting concertina wire (aka “razor wire”) that the State has been installing as a border barrier.
 Like the large buoys Texas previously put in the Rio Grande, the razor wire is part of Texas’ “Operation Lone Star,” which seeks to deter migration to the state through dangerous border barriers, criminalization and deportation.
 Texas’s complaint alleges that the federal government has a policy or practice of cutting the razor wire and that doing so is illegal because it amounts to unlawful destruction of private property (the razor wire itself) that is not authorized by federal law, and that the alleged policy did not go through required procedures.

 On the same day it filed suit, Texas also filed a motion for a preliminary injunction, requesting that the court block the alleged policy of cutting razor wire while the case proceeds to final judgment.
-Briefing on that motion is ongoing.

 Technical Summary